👋Lets be friends! 10% off your first order

 Cards & Flowers

-Sending cards on Mother's Day is a shared tradition between these two countries; however, there exists slight variation even here: elaborate cards with heartfelt messages fill American mailboxes whereas humorous ones reflecting Britain's famed dry wit are more popular across the pond.
+Sending cards on Mother's Day is a shared tradition between these two countries; however, as expected there is slight variation in tone.
+While elaborate cards with heartfelt messages often fill American mailboxes, you can expect more humorous ones here in the UK, reflecting Britain’s famed dry wit.

 Date Differences & Traditional Practices

-Beyond these distinctions lie deeper discrepancies tied specifically to when each country observes this wonderful occasion; The UK celebrates 'Mothering Sunday' on the fourth Sunday during Lent whereas America commemorates 'Mother's Day' every second Sunday of May.
+The most obvious difference, of course, is when Mother’s Day is traditionally celebrated.
+The UK celebrates 'Mothering Sunday' on the fourth Sunday during Lent whereas America commemorates 'Mother's Day' every second Sunday of May.

 Significance of Mother's Day